-Students may change their initial registrations by adding or dropping courses within the time period specified in the academic calendar for each term.
+Students may change their initial registrations by adding or dropping courses within the timespan specified in the academic calendar for each term.
 The student's mentor must approve all changes to registration.
-There is a \$20 late fee charged for petitioned added courses processed after the official add period (first week of class for the fall and spring terms).
+A \$20 late fee may be charged for petitioned added courses processed after the official add period (first week of class for the fall and spring terms).
 The charge is the same for both full and fractional credit courses.